Chapter 5: Chapters

 Web sites.
 ACRL maintains the wording on the ACRL Web site, making sure that chapters are separate organizations, affiliated with ACRL; the Web site also makes it evident to the user that chapter Web sites are separate from the ACRL site, listing chapters and providing links to their homepages.

 The Chapters Council shall consist of the president (chair) and vice-president (vice-chair) of each ACRL chapter or a delegate who is a member of the executive board of the chapter.
 Each member of the Chapters Council shall be a member of the national association.
 Each chapter shall have one vote.

-The officers of the Chapters Council are the chair, vice-chair/chair-elect, past-chair, and secretary.
+The elected officers of the Chapters Council are the chair, vice-chair/chair-elect, past-chair, and secretary.
 These officers serve as the Chapters Council Executive Committee.
 The Executive Committee plans the agenda of the Midwinter and Annual Meetings of the Council and submits Council recommendations to the ACRL Board of Directors.

 (Source: ACRL Board of Directors, January 1975; revised, January 1979, June 1981, June 1984, and June 1998)